 - • The Ultimate Pro recommends you use drywall holders or stands, or have a few friends help to hold sheets up against the ceiling while you put drywall screws on all edges to temporarily hold it up.

 - • Then, again because we assume you are no pro, we recommend that you lay chalk lines to the sheets where each joist will receive screws; so you wont miss the wood behind each screw line!
 This is a common rookie mistake, and a chalk line helps you hit wood every time!

 other important tips to keep in mind throughout:

 - • Make precise cuts for any element on the ceiling, sprinkler heads, electrical boxes, exhaust or HVAC ducts or boxes;

 - • Learn how to cut surface and break clean cuts on drywall, you will be doing many of those;

 - • After all, cuts are made, and sheets fit properly, and because you are no pro, add screws to the chalk lines every 6” on all edges and on each stud running underneath.

 - • Make sure screws are the right length for the drywall that you are using, look up our chart above.

-- • Make sure all drywall edges have blockings to attach the drywall to it.
+- • Look in advance and Make sure all drywall edges have blockings to attach the drywall to it.

 • Check your work and call for screw inspections.